Which Ear Plugs are right for me?

 Snoring, NRR and Ear Plugs

-Earplugs are very commonly used to block out the sound of a partners snoring.
+Earplugs are very commonly used to block out the sound of a partner snoring.

 Are there Ear Plugs that totally block out 100% of noise?

-Currently the highest Noise Reduction Rating (NRR) being offered by an earplug is around 32dB.
+Currently, the highest Noise Reduction Rating (NRR) being offered by an earplug is 33dB.
 This means that any noise up to that ear plugs NRR will be blocked completely and any noise over this level may still be heard.

 What are the most effective earplugs for Noise Reduction?